Siddharth-0405/linkedin-job-notifier/README.md

 # Add to crontab to run on system boot
 @reboot cd /path/to/job-notifier && python job_notifier.py >> notifier.log 2>&1 &
 ```

+# ⚠️ Disclaimer
+This tool is for personal use only.
+Use responsibly and in accordance with LinkedIn's Terms of Service.

+## 🤝 Contributing
+Pull requests are welcome!

+## ⭐ If this helped you
+Give it a star on GitHub!